 Recognizing that product quality is of prime importance to industry, NSTDA made considerable investment in state-of-the-art scientific instruments and well-trained technicians to provide testing and consultancy services to serve growing demand for high quality product testing in Thai industry.

-To keep up with the advancement in technologies and emerging challenges, in 2018 NSTDA announced an establishment of five new centers as National Science and Technology Infrastructure, namely National Biobank of Thailand, National Omics Center, Center for Cyber-Physical Systems, NSTDA Supercomputer Center, and Technology and Informatics Institute for Sustainability.
+To keep up with the advancement in technologies and emerging challenges, NSTDA established six centers as National Science and Technology Infrastructure, namely National Biobank of Thailand (NBT), National Omics Center (NOC), Center for Cyber-Physical Systems (CPS), NSTDA Supercomputer Center (ThaiSC), Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).